shopsys/shopsys/docs/introduction/friendly-url-breadcrumb-navigation.md

 *Note: You can use [`UrlListType` in your forms](https://github.com/shopsys/shopsys/blob/master/docs/introduction/using-form-types.md#urllisttype) to edit friendly URLs of existing entities.*
 *If you're interested, you can take a look at the processing of `Article` entity (see `ArticleFacade`, `ArticleData::$urls`, `ArticleDataFactory` and `ArticleFormType`), which allows for this functionality.*

+# Breadcrumb navigation

+All frontend routes include breadcrumb navigation in the top of the page to ease the navigation for your customers across your e-commerce site.
+When adding a new page on the frontend, you need to implement new `BreadcrumbGenerator` for the new routes to tell the application how the navigation should be displayed.

+## How to create new `BreadcrumbGenerator`

+- create new class with name ending with `BreadcrumbGenerator`
+- this class has to implement `BreadcrumbGeneratorInterface`
+- this interface requires you to implement two methods *(see `ArticleBreadcrumbGenerator` class as an example of the implementation)*:
+    - `getBreadcrumbItems` method that generates `BreadcrumbItems`
+        - these include displayed name, and may include route and route parameters if you want to make a link from the item
+    - `getRouteNames` method where you have to provide names of the routes for which you want to use the your breadcrumb generator
+- visit some URL matching your route and check if everything works fine